AymenSekhri/ISC-Website/README.md

 ## Information

-- The is just one app for the whole site which is `UsersApp` , `MainApp` was used just for testing.
+- it is just one app for the whole website which is `UsersApp`.
+The app `MainApp` was used just for testing.
 - You can access admin page and view/edit/delete database's items via the link `localhost/admin` use the following information to login
 ```